 - Cost of response measures

-It defined industrial accidents and any event resulting from uncontrolled development in the course of a hazardous activity, and clarifies the fault liability of an operator.
+It defines industrial accidents and any event resulting from uncontrolled development during a hazardous activity and clarifies the fault liability of an operator.

 Civil Liability for Misuse of Watercourses